thunderbird/appointment/README.md

 black backend
 ```

-### Fronted
+### Frontend

-Fronted is formatted using ESlint with airbnb rules.
+Frontend is formatted using ESlint with airbnb rules.

 Commands (from /frontend)